-Excessive training doesn’t just result in physical fatigue, it causes mental fatigue too, a study published in Current Biology confirmed.
+Excessive training doesn’t just result in physical fatigue, it can cause mental fatigue too, a study published in Current Biology found.
 And pushing yourself to do that workout you’re dreading might set you back further.
-“Research shows mental fatigue is associated with impaired performance, as well as lack of physical effort and stamina,” says Penhollow.
+“Research shows mental fatigue is associated with impaired performance as well as lack of physical effort and stamina,” says Penhollow.
 Giving yourself a rest day instead can help you tackle your next sesh at 100 percent.

 5. Your muscles are randomly cramping.

-Ever had your foot cramp up while you’re shuffling around the kitchen, or woken up with a charley horse?
 Cramping can happen after intense physical activity that overworks the same muscles, says Penhollow.
-All exercise causes microtears in your muscles, but a lack of rest days leaves no time for them to repair and rebuild themselves back stronger.
+All exercise causes microtears in your muscles, but a lack of rest days leaves little time for them to repair and rebuild themselves back stronger.

 Noticing multiple signs of overtraining?
 It may be time to build in a de-load week.
 “That can be as simple as reducing weight loads, cutting back on run mileage, or cutting down on the duration of your workout,” explains Watkins.
 Any signs and symptoms should diminish within these time frames.
-(If they don’t, consider checking in with your doc.)
+(If they don’t, you might want to check in with your doc.)

 A true badass in the gym, after all, doesn’t just have the self-discipline to push themselves.
-They also have the self-discipline to pull back — and feel mighty proud of it.
+They also know when to be kind to themselves and pull back — and feel mighty proud of it.